- Windows Defender is a built-in Windows 10 antivirus software.

 - If your Windows Defender is not working as it should, check out the guides on our Troubleshooting Section.

 - To learn how to protect your computer against viruses and other online threats, visit our comprehensive Antivirus Section.

-Many of you are looking to install a reliable antivirus on your Windows 8 or Windows 8.1 computer or tablet, but what you might be overlooking is the fact that the built-in Windows Defender might be the best solution you’re looking for
+If you are looking to install a reliable antivirus on your Windows 10 computer but don’t know which is the best free antivirus, you might be overlooking the fact that the built-in Windows Defender could be the best solution.

 Avast wins this bout by taking three of the five categories and tying in another, though it’s not quite as lopsided as it appears.
 Windows Defender, while not as fully featured as Avast, is capable of blocking common threats, and it doesn’t put a drain on system resources.
 Avast’s army of defenses is just bigger and better trained to spot danger from more places, like IM clients.
 It also has a bigger arsenal of weapons.